-PIA together with IMP entails that if $\Gamma \mid \sim A$, then commitment to accept all of Γ implicitly commits one to accept A. PIR together with INC entails that if $\Gamma \# A$, then commitment to accept all of Γ implicitly commits one to reject A. In this way we can reconstruct what is right about the thought that implication is a matter of acceptance of some premises having commitment to acceptance of a conclusion as its consequence and incompatibility is a matter of acceptance of some premises having commitment to rejection of a conclusion as its consequence.
+PIA together with IMP entails that if $\Gamma \succ A$, then commitment to accept all of Γ implicitly commits one to accept A. (Here "implicit" derives from "implies.")
+PIR together with INC entails that if Γ #A, then commitment to accept all of Γ implicitly commits one to reject A. In this way we can reconstruct what is right about the thought that implication is a matter of acceptance of some premises having commitment to acceptance of a conclusion as its consequence and incompatibility is a matter of acceptance of some premises having commitment to rejection of a conclusion as its consequence.
 The connection between those characterizations and the modified bilateralist normative pragmatic construal is provided by the implicit acceptance and implicit rejection principles PIA and PIR.

 Why should we accept those principles?
 In what sense are commitments to accept and to reject implicit in preclusions of entitlement to reject and to accept, respectively?
-The claim of PIA is that if commitment to accept Γ precludes entitlement to reject A, then that same commitment to accept Γ implicitly commits one to accept A. One option, rejecting A, has been ruled out.
+The claim of PIA is that if commitment to accept precludes entitlement to reject A, then that same commitment to accept implicitly commits one to accept A. One option, rejecting A, has been ruled out.
 One could remain agnostic, neither accepting nor rejecting.
 But that's not right.
 After all, one of the options has been ruled out.
 One cannot become entitled to reject A. The only option left standing, the only one available that one could potentially be entitled to is accepting A. By hypothesis, one has not yet explicitly done that.
 But that attitude of acceptance is implicit in the ruling out (as something one cannot be entitled to) of the only other option, in the sense that it is the only option left open.
 This is not the same as actually adopting the attitude, and that is what we mark by calling the commitment to accept "implicit," by contrast to the actual, explicit adoption of it.
-It seems clear both that this is an intelligible pragmatic sense of "implicit commitment to accept" and that calling it that is motivated by the rendering impermissible of the only other active option, rejection, and the consequent relative pointlessness of remaining uncommitted.
-In Section V, I discuss a semantic notion of implicitness, according to which the explicit content of a set of premises are the premises that are its elements, while its implicit content consists of what it implies.
+It seems clear both that this is an intelligible pragmatic sense of "implicit commitment to accept" and that calling it that is motivated by the rendering impermissible of the only other active option, rejection, and the consequent relative pointlessness of remaining uncommitted.2